HomeSpecialties › Plastic & Reconstructive Surgery

 ~8 years

-The arithmetic floor — internship, the surgical experience and research needed to apply, then the three-stage program completed at its four-year minimum.
-In practice almost nobody is selected this early.
+The arithmetic floor — internship, the surgical experience and research needed to apply, then the three-stage program at its four-year minimum.
+Almost nobody is selected this early.

 Internship